Aerial shot showing neat beds and a glasshouse in Holkham Walled Garden

 Step through the Venetian gates and explore our tranquil and enchanting walled garden dating back to the late 1700s.

-Discover a spectacular stand of Georgian and Victorian greenhouses and vineries, a formal ornamental garden, an established vineyard, a working kitchen garden that yields a plentiful crop feeding both the Coke family inside the Hall and visitors to The Victoria, the exotic garden with its large lawn, and lastly, the cutting garden with its beautiful array of blooms.
+Within the walls of our six-acre Walled Garden, you’ll discover a spectacular stand of Georgian and Victorian greenhouses and vineries, a formal ornamental garden, an established vineyard, a working kitchen garden that yields a plentiful crop feeding both the Coke family inside the Hall and visitors to The Victoria, the exotic garden with its large lawn, and lastly, the cutting garden with its beautiful array of blooms.
+All of these make our Walled Garden a popular garden to visit in Norfolk.

 Learn how we are aiming to use nature on an increasing scale to tackle pests and diseases rather than chemicals.
 You’ll also find areas of cover crops, that are planted to help improve the quality of our soils, and plenty of wildflowers in and around the Walled Garden to encourage and support pollinators.